cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 ### Authentication

-*Authentication* refers to the protocols used to ensure that datagrams were in fact sent by a particular chain and associated state alterations committed by it.
+*Authentication* is the property of ensuring that datagrams were in fact sent by a particular chain in the manner defined by the IBC handler.

 ## Property definitions